ceddlyburge/tournament-organiser/README.md

 - [x] add favicon
 - [x] add some explanation text to teams page
 - [x] style tweak and optimise view to have dash in the middle
-- [ ] maybe make the anchor spans grey or something when they are unavailable, and different when they are on the current page
 - [x] save to local storage
-- [ ] This page was just 0Kb (internet average ~3000kb) and loaded in just 0.8 seconds.
+- [x] This page was just 0Kb (internet average ~3000kb) and loaded in just 0.8 seconds.
 Very approximately, this equates to just 0.0000 grams of CO2 equivalent. (when refreshing page, prob cos the service worker does it all)
+- [x] nav goes across two lines on my phone
+- [ ] maybe make the anchor spans grey or something when they are unavailable, and different when they are on the current page

 Sort dx.
 This is all optional and not sure I can be bothered